payamyek/CarRental/README.md

 # Pricing

-- Pricing is calculate on a variety of factors which include the car type, rental duration, insurance coverage, and car's fuel level when returned
+- Pricing is calculated on a variety of factors which include the car type, rental duration, insurance coverage, and car's fuel level when returned

 ## Car Type